Canon 1Ds Mark III vs Fujifilm XP140

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the XP140) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The XP140 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 1Ds Mark III has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1Ds Mark III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1Ds Mark III was succeeded by the Canon 1DX.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 1Ds Mark III and XP140 can be found, respectively, in the Canon 1Ds Mark III Manual (free pdf) or the online Fujifilm XP140 Manual.

 So what conclusions can be drawn?
 Is the Canon 1Ds Mark III better than the Fujifilm XP140 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.